LKimS/BioSim/docs/home.rst

 where hard to find.

 At our first profiling, we saw that our code were preforming very well.
-By only looping on habitat areas at the island we made the code faster, the drawback is that the code don't work with animals that lives in the ocean.
+By only looping on habitable areas at the island we made the code faster, the drawback is that the code don't work with animals that lives in the ocean.
 Another smart idea was to only let the animals eat if they have something to eat in that cell.
 This makes the code a lot faster!